XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 For a production system, we recommend *not* leaving these fields to be filled by the server.
 For example, if transaction costs become high due to a temporary spike in network load, you may want to wait for the cost to decrease before sending some transactions, instead of paying the temporarily-high cost.

 The [`Paths` field](#paths) of the [Payment](#payment) transaction type can also be automatically filled in.

 ### Transaction Cost ###

 In order to protect the Ripple Consensus Ledger from being disrupted by spam and denial-of-service attacks, each transaction must destroy a small amount of XRP.
-This transaction cost is designed to increase along with the load on the network, making it very expensive to deliberately or inadvertently overload the network.
+This _[transaction cost](concept-transaction-cost.html)_ is designed to increase along with the load on the network, making it very expensive to deliberately or inadvertently overload the network.

-The `Fee` field specifies an amount, in [drops of XRP](reference-rippled.html#specifying-currency-amounts), to destroy as the cost for this transaction.
-If the transaction is included in a validated leger (whether or not it achieves its intended purpose), then the amount of XRP specified in the `Fee` parameter is destroyed forever.
+The `Fee` field specifies an amount, in [drops of XRP](reference-rippled.html#specifying-currency-amounts), to destroy as the cost for relaying this transaction.
+If the transaction is included in a validated ledger (whether or not it achieves its intended purpose), then the amount of XRP specified in the `Fee` parameter is destroyed forever.
 You can [look up the transaction cost](concept-transaction-cost.html#querying-the-transaction-cost) in advance, or [let `rippled` set it automatically](concept-transaction-cost.html#automatically-specifying-the-transaction-cost) when you sign a transaction.

+**Note:** [Multi-signed transactions](#multi-signing) require additional fees to relay to the network.

 ### Canceling or Skipping a Transaction ###